A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 The Inclusion Lead attends relevant SEN courses, Family SEN meetings and facilitates/signposts relevant SEN focused external training opportunities for all staff.

 We recognise the need to train all our staff on SEN issues and we have funding available to support this professional development.
-The Iclusion Lead, with the Senior Leadership Team, ensures that training opportunities are matched to school development priorities and those identified through the needs of the children and staff.
+The SENCo/Inclusion Lead and other members of the Senior Leadership Team, ensures that training opportunities are matched to school development priorities and those identified through the needs of the children and staff.
 Staff have had training on the following recently:

 - Working memory